oanguenot/webrtcmetrics/README.md

 ## Generating a ticket

-When calling the methond `stop()` or automatically after a duration equals to `stopAfter`, a ticket is generated with the most important information collected.
+When calling the method `stop()` or automatically after a duration equals to `stopAfter`, a ticket is generated with the most important information collected if the option `ticket` has not been manually set to `false`.

-To obtain that ticket, ssubscribe to the event `onticket`.
+To obtain that ticket, subscribe to the event `onticket`.
 The callback is fired when the analyzer is stopped (ie: by calling the method `stop()`)  or after the `stopAfter`.
 The callback is called with a JSON parameter corresponding to a **CDR**.

 If the option `record` has been set to `true`, the ticket contains all the reports generated.